How Can Group Therapy Help Treat My Addiction?

 Notably, group therapy is effective in treating problems that often accompany substance abuse, such as depression, anxiety, isolation, denial, shame, temporary cognitive impairment, and character pathology.
 By addressing these underlying issues, group therapy can help individuals develop healthier coping mechanisms and reduce their reliance on substances.

-Additionally, the National Institute on Drug Abuse (NIH) posits that group therapy is a powerful therapeutic tool for treating substance abuse, as it is as helpful as individual therapy and sometimes more successful.
+Additionally, the National Institute on Drug Abuse (NIH) posts that group therapy is a powerful therapeutic tool for treating substance abuse, as it is as helpful as individual therapy and sometimes more successful.
 It can reduce isolation, enable members to witness the recovery of others, and draw clients into a culture of recovery.

 Bonding Patients to Treatment